RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-23.0.0---2023-03-06.md

   - The auto-refresh tool has been added to update table data automatically;
   - Big values can be saved to an external file;
   - The Value panel supports BLOB images.
+  - edit shortcuts are no longer available for read-only tables.
+  - non-editable tables are marked;
+  - users can change the coordinate system for spatial data in the Value panel.
 - SQL Editor:
   - Object names can be added to the SQL Editor field by dragging them from the Navigator Tree;
   - The SQL Editor for a connection can be opened via URL.
+  - "Link with Editor" tool is now available for the SQL Editor and synchronizes it with the element in the Database Navigator;
+  - script formatting can be undone.
 - Metadata Editor:
   - Objects DDL can be opened in the SQL Editor.
 - Authentication:
+  - Administrators can enable a reverse proxy for user authentication in the Server Settings.
   - Users can login to the application via Nginx.
 - Connection:
+  - new filter in connection driver properties simplifies search for driver settings;
+  - the connection configuration through URL has been added for drivers, that support it;
+  - only administrators have:
+    - access to the connection edit dialog of shared connections,
+    - permission to create connections in both projects, Shared and Private, when it’s restricted for other users,
+    - the search tool for local connections in the Connection menu on the public page.
   - Keep-Alive interval and Connect timeout parameters can be configured for an SSH Tunnel;
   - SQL Server supports NTLM authentication;
   - Administrators can use PgPass authentication for PostgreSQL.